jhhb/botcopy/README.md

 # bot

+First project ever written in python (had little cs background at the time)

 Code that auto-tweets people filtering by locations and keywords.

 In order to start or restart the daemon (called supervisor) that runs the twitter bot: